ostis-ai/ostis-ai.github.io/README.md

 OSTIS (Open Semantic Technology for Intelligent Systems) isn't just another AI project; it's an open-source technology designed to revolutionize how we build intelligent systems.

 The primary goal of OSTIS is to address the limitations of current intelligent systems, which are often monolithic, difficult to modify, and expensive to develop.
-By providing a universal framework for representing information using **SC-code** (Semantic Computer Code), OSTIS enables the creation of modular, reusable components that can be easily combined across different systems.
+By providing a universal framework for representing information using **SC-code** (Semantic Computer code), OSTIS enables the creation of modular, reusable components that can be easily combined across different systems.

 ### Key Advantages of OSTIS: